Onboarding Timeline & Checklist

 • Urine drug screen

-• Detailed instructions for each vaccine and titer
+• Step-by-step vaccine and titer instructions

 • Guidance on organizing and uploading documentation